 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.

 James New Stubbs (1839-1919) was born at Gloucester Court House.
-He was educated at the College of William and Mary 1858-1860 and served the Confederacy during the American Civil War.
-He practiced law in Gloucester from 1866 until his death in 1919, serving as a member of the Virginia House of Delegates and Senate (1869-1919) and a member of the Board of Visitors at the College of William and Mary (1888-1919).
+He was educated William & Mary 1858-1860 and served the Confederacy during the American Civil War.
+He practiced law in Gloucester from 1866 until his death in 1919, serving as a member of the Virginia House of Delegates and Senate (1869-1919) and a member of the Board of Visitors at William & Mary (1888-1919).